twilio/voice-quickstart-android/exampleCustomAudioDevice/README.md

 Note: The switch between audio file and microphone always starts the music from the begining of the file.

 ## Troubleshooting Audio
-The following sections provide guidance on how to ensure optimal audio quality in your applications using custom audio device.
+The following sections provide guidance on how to ensure optimal audio quality in your applications using default audio device.

 ### Configuring AudioManager